 White paper, report or case study

 White papers or case studies can be effective lead magnets if their content provides insights into an industry or results obtained through the application of a product or service.
-These types of lead magnets are normally more useful for high end products or services where companies need to help justify purchases.
-However, if you have useful data that business owners may want to know before engaging with your company, these types of reports can help move them through the sales cycle.
+These types of lead magnets are normally more useful for high-end products or services where companies need to help justify purchases.
+If you have useful data that business owners may want to know before engaging with your company, these types of reports can help move them through the sales cycle.

 The downside of a free consultation is that there are those that take advantage of you and pick your brain with no intention of buying.
 But in many cases, helping someone out with some tips and ideas not only makes you their hero, but also helps you determine if they are a good fit for you in the first place.